 Do you notice the large space used up on your system?
 Does it affect your Mac’s performance?
 It could be the system logs clogging up the entire OS.
 System files are meant to be usable and helpful however they build up over time, clogging and taking more space on the Mac, and even running out of application memory of your system, which can be an inconvenience to most users.

-If you are wondering how to delete system log files on Mac and how does it affect the entire operating system, we have compiled all the important information needed including the steps on how to manually and automatically delete the system log files.
+Then you should learn how to delete log files on Mac in this article below, we have compiled all the important information needed including how does it affect the entire operating system and the steps on how to manually and automatically delete the system log files.

 You can refer to the color legends below for the statuses:

 You can view the log messages or activities in the console to check the status of the given item.
 If there is a specific log message you are looking for, you can simply press

 F and it will give you the desired item.

 Note: If there is no colored dot then it is the default type of log message